 GENERATE_TREEVIEW = NO

-Docsets are essentially just a folder containing the documentation and a SQLite database that indexes the files.
+Docsets are essentially just a folder containing the HTML documentation and a SQLite database that indexes the files.

 The docset folder structure can be created using this Terminal command: